 - Practical – If you’ve noticed your employees completing their training but the acquired skills and knowledge are not reflected in their performance, you may need to incorporate more practical training.

-The purpose of this training is to allow your employees to practise their new skills in a safe environment (e.g., simulations, role plays, or knowledge checks).
+The purpose of this training is to allow your employees to practice their new skills in a safe environment (e.g., simulations, role plays, or knowledge checks).

 This stage calls for the actual development of your training program.

 Aside from the content of the training, you also need to establish a training schedule and set priorities to fit your budget.

 Factors you’ll need to consider include:

 - What are your goals and how quickly do you want to achieve them?

 - What format will you use to provide training?

 - And how will you keep track of the effectiveness of your L&D programs to ensure the training you provide is helping you achieve your set of organisational goals?